Health care debate: Senate votes on full repeal

 (CNN)The Senate's marathon debate to dismantle Obamacare enters Day Two on Wednesday, as Republican senators continue painstaking deliberations to reach an ultimate agreement on health care reform.

-The first order of business: senators will consider as an amendment an Obamacare repeal bill -- without an immediate replacement -- that Congress passed in 2015 and was vetoed by former President Barack Obama.
+The first order of business Wednesday afternoon: senators will consider as an amendment an Obamacare repeal bill -- without an immediate replacement -- that Congress passed in 2015 and was vetoed by former President Barack Obama.

 That proposal would significantly gut the Affordable Care Act by repealing its unpopular individual and employer mandates, ending Medicaid expansion and rolling back a slew of the law's taxes.
 The repeal would not go into effect for two years -- a "transition period" during which Republicans would draft a replacement plan.